dcramer/django-static-compiler/README.rst

 A pre-processor will **always** be run.
 This is nearly always a requirement as things like LESS files have to be processed befor they can be served in a browser.

-In debug mode, or more specifically when the Python code is serving the staticfiles, we would store each file in a bunches modified time, and we'd recompile whenever that value is changed.

 When preprocessing happens each input file is transformed to an output file (using the standard versioning scheme).
 For example, if I had a bunch that included foo.less and bar.less, each would be compiled separately, and I'd end up with two output files: foo.css, and bar.css.